thestockman27/Fixed-Income-Dashboards/README.md

 ## Back-test Performance Calculation
 We import the back-test object and retrieve the predictions made by the best estimator.
 A dataframe is constructed using these predictions, the accompanying dates, and the original values of the target variable.
-For interest rates, [total return is calculated](https://datarepository.eur.nl/articles/dataset/Data_Treasury_Bond_Return_Data_Starting_in_1962/8152748?file=38737083) as this value was not publically accessible.
+For interest rates, [total return is calculated](https://datarepository.eur.nl/articles/dataset/Data_Treasury_Bond_Return_Data_Starting_in_1962/8152748?file=38737083) as this value was not publicly accessible.
 ```python
 merged_data['ret'] = 0
 # Calculate 'ret' for each row